Contributing to skrub#

 Submitting your code#

-After pushing your commits to your remote repository, you can use the Github “Compare & pull request” button to submit your branch code as a PR targeting the skrub repository.
+Once you have pushed your commits to your remote repository, you can submit a PR by clicking the “Compare & pull request” button on GitHub, targeting the skrub repository.

 Continuous Integration (CI)#